 How To Make Sugar-Free Carrot Cake

-To start, preheat the oven to 350 degrees Fahrenhei.
-Line two cake pans with parchment paper, then grease the bottom and sides.
+- Prep.
+Preheat oven to 350 degrees F. Line two cake pans with parchment paper, then grease the bottom and sides.
 I like to use springform pans for easy release, but whatever you have is fine.

-Cream together the butter and erythritol, then beat in the remaining wet ingredients.
+- Cream butter and sweetener.
+In a large bowl, use a hand mixer to cream together the butter and Besti, then beat in the remaining wet ingredients.
 These include molasses, vanilla extract, pineapple extract, and finally eggs, one at a time.

 Pineapple extract is optional because it might be a little harder to find, but if you can get it, it’s so good!
-I included it because many traditional carrot cake recipes include crushed pineapple, and this was a great way to get the same flavor.
+I included it because many traditional carrot cake recipes include crushed pineapple, and this was a great way to get the same flavor without the carbs.

 Make sure the carrots are just loosely packed when measuring, don’t cram them into the measuring cup or you’ll end up with too much.
 You don’t really need to drain them, but if they are very wet and oozing water, give them a squeeze first.

 - Bake.
 The cake layers are done when the top springs back and an inserted toothpick comes out clean.
 Let the layers of low carb carrot cake cool completely before frosting.
 I usually cool them in the pan for ten minutes, then a wire rack afterward.